 The undergraduate catalog of studies is the student's go-to-manual for details about degrees and courses, related policies and regulations, and available services.
 The most current details about specific chemistry courses are found in the chemistry and biochemistry (CHEM) pages of the catalog.

 Registration forms are some times needed to enroll in a course when a student encounters an error when enrolling.
 These forms are interactive PDFs found at the links listed below.
 Students are encouraged to complete the necessary form(s) online before printing them off for signatures.
-Please be sure the form(s) are filled out completely, including checking a box for the reason an administrative change is being requested before submitting to the department for processing.
+Please, be sure the form(s) are filled out completely, including checking a box for the reason an administrative change is being requested, and a clear and concise explanation, before submitting to the department for processing.

 - Administrative change of registration form